Search our Site:

 © CBC 2005 Larger Version

-Discussions initiated by these First Nation communities for protection of their traditional territories and a future World Heritage Site in the region have been acknowledged by the World Conservation Union (IUCN), which manages the world heritage sites program for UNESCO.
+Discussions initiated by these First Nation communities for protection of their traditional territories and a future World Heritage Site in the region were acknowledged by the World Conservation Union (IUCN), which manages the world heritage sites program for UNESCO.
 This potential World Heritage Site also includes Atikaki Wilderness Park (Manitoba) and Woodland Caribou Park (Ontario).

-The nomination represents potential World Heritage Site that is both naturally and culturally significant on a global basis and consistent with the current priority to secure Boreal forest WHS.
+The nomination represents a potential World Heritage Site that is both naturally and culturally significant on a global basis and consistent with the current priority to secure Boreal forest WHS.
 (See What is a World Heritage Site? section).

 A June 2004 report resulting from an October 2003 international IUCN workshop to review and provide recommendations on potential World Heritage Sites for the boreal ecozone supports the Manitoba-Ontario First Nations-led nomination.
 Canada's Minister of the Environment also endorsed the First Nations' nomination by including it on Canada's updated Tentative List for World Heritage Sites, released in April 2004.